Frequently Asked Questions

 Do make sure your hair has shape and structure, and please bring a good hairspray.

 Heavy eye make-up or darker lip gloss can also date your picture and change your casting age-range.
 If in doubt, work a natural look and gently emphasise either the eyes or the lips, but not both.
 Steer clear away from fake tan and contouring - unless it is subtle.
-Soft kohl on the eyes generally works for younger skins instead of liquid eyeliners, and a good face base is imperative, so please, please bring a translucent powder with you - guys too.
+Soft kohl on the eyes generally works for younger skins instead of liquid eyeliners, and a good face base is imperative, so please, please bring a translucent powder with you or oil control pads - guys too.
 Shiny, pink skin isn't a good look guys!
-Please do not rely on photoshop and retouching - all retouching is done at the company's discretion.
+Please do not rely on photoshop and retouching - all retouching is done at the company's discretion and cannot be guaranteed

 Do you shoot full-length or dance shots?